-Prosecutors allege Cho Kwon secured 10 billion won ($8.6 million) in bonds payable by filing fraudulent claims against the family-owned school foundation Ungdong, where he served as executive secretary.
+Cho Kwon allegedly secured 10 billion won ($8.6 million) in bonds payable by filing fraudulent claims against the family-owned school foundation Ungdong, where he served as executive secretary.

-Cho Kwon is also accused of obstructing business and abetting the destruction of evidence and fugitives to flee from Korea.
-He is reportedly preparing to ask the court to review his bail due to his health conditions.
+Cho is accused of having taken 200 million won from two job applicants seeking teaching positions at the school.
+He is also accused of obstructing business and abetting the destruction of evidence and fugitives to flee from Korea.
+He is preparing to petition the court to review his bail due to his health conditions.

-He is further accused of complicity in his wife’s alleged crimes, including embezzlement, insider trading, obstructing business and destroying evidence.
+The former justice minister is suspected of involvement in bribery and multiple offenses involving his son and daughter’s college admissions.
+He is also accused of complicity in his wife’s alleged crimes, including embezzlement, insider trading, obstructing business and destroying evidence.

 By Choi Si-young (firstname.lastname@example.org